 From basking sharks to breathtaking hikes, Scotland offers world-class wilderness thrills.
 Here are some of our favourites...

-The sea eagle is the fourth largest eagle in the world, with a whopping 2.5m wingspan.
-Wiped out in Britain by the Victorians, sea eagles have returned to the west coast of Scotland thanks to a reintroduction programme started in 1975.
+The sea eagle is the fourth-largest eagle in the world, with a whopping 2.5m wingspan.
+Though wiped out in Britain by the Victorians, sea eagles have returned to the west coast of Scotland thanks to a reintroduction programme started in 1975.
 The RSPB has a hide at Loch Frisa on Mull where you can watch birds nesting.

 The waters around Mull are the best place to see whales in the UK.
-Minke whales are the most frequently seen but orca are here too.
-You also have a good chance of seeing some of the other big beasts of the deep including dolphins, porpoises and the second-biggest fish in the world, the basking shark.
+Minke whales are the most frequently seen, but orcas are here too.
+You also have a good chance of seeing some of the other big beasts of the deep including dolphins, porpoises and the second-biggest fish in the world, basking sharks.

 If you already have hill-walking experience, don’t climb Ben Nevis by the Tourist Path (the name says it all).
 Instead, follow the spectacular Carn Mór Dearg Arête, one of the finest ridges in Scotland, sweeping in a perfect arc towards the North Face.
 At the top you can join the masses as they descend via the main route and enjoy a pint of real ale in the Ben Nevis Inn at the bottom.

 How tough?
 Very tough; the Carn Mór Dearg Arête is for those with hill-walking experience only.

 The Knoydart peninsula is accessible only by ferry or a two-day hike over the mountains.
 But the isolation is the attraction, along with the wild and gnarly peaks.
 For something more than just a hill walk you can go deer stalking with a difference – swap the gun for a camera and capture that classic Monarch of the Glen photo.
 Finish off with a drink in The Old Forge, the most remote pub in mainland Britain.

 How tough?
 Strenuous hill walking